All Products

 ACK managed clusters

 1. Log on to the ACK console.
 In the left-side navigation pane, click Clusters.
-On the Clusters page, click the name of the cluster to go to the cluster details page.
+Click the name of your cluster.

 Note

 1. Log on to the ACK console.
 In the left-side navigation pane, click Clusters.
-On the Clusters page, click the name of the cluster.
+Click the name of your cluster.

 2. On the Basic Information tab of the Cluster Information page, click the link next to Worker RAM Role in the Cluster Resources section.